What is the value in getting a diagnosis for neurodivergence?

 What are the benefits of getting a diagnosis?

 When you have a diagnosis, it might be easier to access any support you need.
-The level and type of support you receive is determined by the individual’s needs, which is often evaluated by a needs assessment.
+The level and type of support you receive is determined by your individual needs, which are often evaluated by a needs assessment.
 Different types of support offered might include coaching, workplace accommodations, occupational therapy, or even financial support.
-Have a look through our library to find out what support is available for different conditions.
+Have a look through our library to find out what support is available for different neurodivergences.

 Understanding yourself 🧠